megamattzilla/iRules/SSLO_Coach_Redirect/README.md

 #### 1.1.1

 Changes:
 - Replaced the exact match datagroup variable name `cr_genAIDatagroupName` with `cr_genAIDatagroupNameExact`.
+- Changed HTTP_REQUEST event priority from default 500 to 450 so that it runs right before default priority.

 New Feature:
 - Added datagroup that uses an ends_with operator so that wildcard domains can be used.